finlaysonstudio/finlaysonstudio-model-evals/plan.md

 - Create packages/models directory structure
 - Initialize eval-models package
 - Set up structured output schemas with Zod for consistent response formatting

+### Canceled
+- Create visualization component for results with rendering tests
+  - _No need for a front-end at this time_